toddself/Backbone.Validator/README.md

 # Backbone.Validator

 ## Versions
+* 0.92.0 - Cleaned up the code a little, removed console.log statements, and changed `to_equal` to use `_.isEqual` for better comparison.
+Added comments for annotated source code, and started porting in tests from our internal codebase.
+Matching latest Backbone version tested against.
 * 0.4.3 - IE doesn't support `Array.prototype.indexOf`, switched to `_.indexOf()`
 * 0.4.1 - The default is now validated and rejected should it not match the validation rules.
 This should *hopefully* fix the call stack issues.
 * 0.4.0 - Fixed many recursion bugs, `error` fires correctly even when `use_defaults` is `true`.
 Passes 17 test cases so far.